Pat Grigadean

 The three travelers continued on for a distance without speaking.
 After a while they came upon a wide stream.
 They needed to get to the other side, but that posed a problem because, while Amethyst could wade across with his long legs and carry Punjab, Kanabi was not at all certain how to proceed.

-Kanabi was about to refuse because the idea of riding on the elephant’s back was almost as disturbing as getting soaked, but then Punjab said the magic words–or at least they were magic to Kanabi.
+Kanabi was about to refuse because the idea of riding on the elephant’s back was nearly as disturbing as getting soaked, but then Punjab said the magic words–or at least they were magic to Kanabi.

-He said, “Yes, Kanabi, we can both ride with Amethyst, and then when we get across, we can find a place to sleep.”
+Punjab said, “Yes, Kanabi, we can both ride with Amethyst, and then when we get across, we can find a place to sleep.”

 “Yes,” sighed Amethyst, “I have seen the world.”

-This made Punjab feel a little envious because he had never seen the world or anything at all.
+This made Punjab feel a bit envious because he had never seen the world or anything at all.
 As Amethyst went on describing the faraway places he’d been and the exotic creatures he’d met, Punjab felt his spirits sinking lower and lower.
 He felt so limited, and his life seemed trapped by his blind, sightless eyes.
 It’s just not fair, he thought.

 Kanabi, however, was enjoying Amethyst’s tales tremendously.
 He loved hearing about all the places he’d never been.
 But he couldn’t imagine why anyone would leave such an adventurous life and come to live what Kanabi thought was the dull, everyday life of the forest.
 He wondered if some terrible thing had happened to separate Amethyst from his circus.

-Once again, it was as if the elephant could hear Kanabi’s thoughts, and he said, “Oh my, no!
+Once again, it was as if the elephant could hear Kanabi’s unspoken thoughts, and he said, “Oh my, no!
 I chose to leave the circus.
 I have something of great importance to do, and it was simply time to go.
 But what about you, my friends?
 What are you doing in this forest?
 You, Tiger, seem to belong here, but what of you, little Punjab?
 Are you off to see the world?”

 Something inside Punjab exploded.
 “See the world?” he shouted.
 “I can’t even see my own hands!
 I’ve never seen anything!
 Not a flower or a tree or even the faces of my friends!
 See the world?
 No!
-I am not seeing the world, and I’m beginning to think I never will!
+I am not ‘seeing the world,’ and I’m beginning to think I never will!
 I will never see kings and queens or faraway lands!
 I am just a stupid blind boy wandering in this stupid forest in search of a stupid miracle!”

+Kanabi was so startled by Punjab’s fury that he stood there, speechless, and stared at his friend.
+Even Punjab was too surprised by his own anger to say another word.
 It was Amethyst who spoke.
 “Good for you, child!” he said, with a kind laugh.
 “Sometimes it is necessary to scream and shout and be as angry as you feel.
 That is something you should never forget.”

-Before Punjab could speak, Amethyst continued, “Perhaps you have heard it said that an elephant never forgets.
+Before Punjab could speak, Amethyst continued, “It is said that an elephant never forgets.
 And that is true.
-I will never forget you and your brave companion.
+I will never forget you, Punjab, or your brave companion.
 But now, dear friends, I must take my leave.
 For I, too, am on a journey, and I must be on my way.
 It is time.”

 And with that, Amethyst began his slow, lumbering walk away from Punjab and Kanabi.

 “But wait!” cried Punjab.
 “I don’t understand the secret.
 What am I supposed to remember?”

 Kanabi didn’t understand either, but he was too proud to call out.

-Amethyst just continued on, without looking back, and before long he was gone.
+But Amethyst just continued on, without looking back, and before long he was gone.
 Punjab and Kanabi stood there for a long time without speaking.

-Finally Kanabi said, “Well, what do you remember?”
+Finally, Kanabi said, “Well, what do you remember?”

 Punjab thought for a while and replied.
 “I remember who I am.
 And I remember where I came from.”